UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 ## Core DRIFT Tutorials

-1. Installing and Configuring DRIFT
+1. Installing and Configuring DRIFT<br>
 This tutorial walks you through installation and setup of DRIFT.